awgrover/xod_lib/README.md

 A button starts the note (push) and stops on release.
 Uses xod/common-hardware/button
 ### awgrover/midi/program-change
 Set the inputs, send on pulse ("send")
+### awgrover/pulse/bit-mask
+Set n least-significant bits
+### awgrover/pulse/example-set-bits

+### awgrover/pulse/pass-pulses
+Block pulses until `EN`
+Then `RST` blocks again
+### awgrover/pulse/pass-strategies
+Notes on passing/gating values/pulses/etc.
+### awgrover/pulse/set-bits
+Set the bit corresponding to a pulse, on the least-significant end. e.g. p1,p2,p3 would set 00000111
+### awgrover/pulse/set-lsb
+On pulse, set the lsb.
+Cf. set-bits
+### awgrover/pulse/wait-all
+Wait for all pulses to accumulate.
+### awgrover/pulse/x-testing-area

 ### awgrover/util/clock-per-second
 Produce n ticks/sec. aka Hz
 ### awgrover/util/log-data
 Output the DATA on the console-log, possibly followed by a space.
 End-of-line is optional.
 So you can output more than 1 thing per line.
 ### awgrover/util/timestamp
 output "[time] prefix data".
 So you can see when it happened, what it's for (prefix).
 Unlike console-log, this outputs on prefix, or data.
 Of course, also on trig.
+### awgrover/util/write-string

 ### awgrover/values/boolean
+Use `buffer` or flip-flop.

 On pulse or boolean, copy the boolean out.
 Set always=false to only copy if the boolean has changed.
 Acts like casting pulse to boolean
 ### awgrover/values/number
+use `buffer` and `pulse-on-change`

 On pulse or number, copy the number out.
 Set always=false to only copy if the number has changed.
 Acts like casting pulse to number
 ### awgrover/values/text
+use `buffer` and `pulse-on-change`

 On pulse or text, copy the text out.
 Set always=false to only copy if the text has changed.
 Acts like casting pulse to text
-### awgrover/x-midi/bank-program-change
-Bank-Select and Program-Change
-### awgrover/x-midi/control-change
-Set the inputs, send the control change on pulse ("send").
-### awgrover/x-midi/debug
-For this to work, it must fire first.
-Putting in the top-left helps.
-Sets baud to 115200 for debugging
-### awgrover/x-midi/example-control-change
-Real simple examples
-### awgrover/x-midi/example-program-change

-### awgrover/x-midi/note
-Start/stop a note.
-### awgrover/x-midi/note-button
-A button starts the note (push) and stops on release.
-Uses xod/common-hardware/button
-### awgrover/x-midi/program-change
-Set the inputs, send on pulse ("send")